Public hospital fees

 What’s not changing

-Although the funding mechanism is changing, several aspects relating to care for TAC clients in public health settings are staying the same.
+Although the funding mechanism has changed, several aspects relating to care for TAC clients in public health settings are staying the same.

 - TAC clients will continue to have access to all required services